At Year 7

 The Headteacher gives a number of talks during the evening for which you will have a reserved place, indicated to you on arrival.

 Open Morning Tours

-These take place in the Autumn term in the window between receiving 11+ results and submitting the application form.
+Tuesday 17, Wednesday 18 & Thursday 19 October 2017: 9.30-10.30am These dates are for Year 6 and parents only following the 11+ results.
+Bookings are essential via the Judd online system which is now live.
+Please click here to be redirected.
 These mornings will involve a guided tour of the school on a normal working day, plus the opportunity to put questions to the Senior Leadership Team.

 For the majority of new entrants, the first time they see Judd after the Open Evening and gaining their place is at the Induction Evening in June.
 Here they will be warmly welcomed to the school and get a chance to meet their new forms and form tutor, where they will take part in activities designed to start the “building friendships” process.
 Meanwhile, parents go to the schoolroom to be briefly addressed by the Headmaster, the House Team and various other key personnel.
 Parents are then able to socialise with other parents in their son’s House over tea or coffee.
 Students then return with their House staff, giving ample opportunity for parents to ask questions of staff as well.